Why Is It So Windy In Chicago

 Dressing Appropriately

 Choose a coat that is windproof and water-resistant to shield you from the combined effects of wind and precipitation.
 A hat will help retain body heat and protect your ears from the cold.
-Gloves will keep your hands warm and prevent them from becoming numb.
+Worth adding: gloves will keep your hands warm and prevent them from becoming numb.
 A scarf can be wrapped around your neck and face to provide additional protection from the wind.
 Layering your clothing is also a good strategy, as it allows you to adjust your level of warmth as needed.

 Planning Your Commute